ASAP Rocky: 2015–2017: At. Long. Last. A$AP

-On March 16, 2014, Rocky announced that he was working on his second studio album, entitled A.L.L.A. (an acronym for At.
+On March 16, 2014, Mayers announced that he was working on his second studio album, entitled A.L.L.A. (an acronym for At.
 Long.
 Last.
 A$AP) which was a follow-up to his debut album, Long.
 Live.
 A$AP.
-Upon the wake of a delay of the ASAP Mob album, L.O.R.D., Rocky subsequently collaborated with cohorts A$AP Ferg, Nast and Twelvyy on the album's third single, "Hella Hoes", which was released on June 6, 2014.
+Upon the wake of a delay of the ASAP Mob album, L.O.R.D., Mayers subsequently collaborated with cohorts A$AP Ferg, Nast and Twelvyy on the album's third single, "Hella Hoes", which was released on June 6, 2014.
 Nonetheless, A$AP Mob leader A$AP Yams announced on his Tumblr account that the album had been shelved.

-On October 3, 2014, his 26th birthday, Rocky launched a short-lived music giveaway called Flacko Jodye Season, which first premiered with "Multiply", which featured additional vocals from Juicy J; later released on iTunes one week after its premiere.
+On October 3, 2014, his 26th birthday, Mayers launched a short-lived music giveaway called Flacko Jodye Season, which first premiered with "Multiply", which featured additional vocals from Juicy J; later released on iTunes one week after its premiere.

-On New Year's Day 2015, Rocky released his second album's lead single, "Lord Pretty Flacko Jodye 2 (LPFJ2)", a sequel to "Pretty Flacko".
-Then, on January 18, seventeen days after the single's release, Rocky's mentor and partner, Steven "A$AP Yams" Rodriguez, died at the age of 26.
-However, some reports later stated that Yams' cause was ruled acute mixed drug intoxication while Rocky and several A$AP Mob members and affiliates said that the late leader of the collective died due to his sleep apnea, which caused asphyxiation and pulmonary aspiration.
-Weeks after Yams' death, Rocky revealed that At.
+On New Year's Day 2015, Mayers released his second album's lead single, "Lord Pretty Flacko Jodye 2 (LPFJ2)", a sequel to "Pretty Flacko".
+Then, on January 18, seventeen days after the single's release, Mayers’ mentor and partner, Steven "A$AP Yams" Rodriguez, died at the age of 26.
+However, some reports later stated that Yams' cause was ruled acute mixed drug intoxication while Mayers and several A$AP Mob members and affiliates said that the late leader of the collective died due to his sleep apnea, which caused asphyxiation and pulmonary aspiration.
+Weeks after Yams' death, Mayers revealed that At.
 Long.
 Last.
-A$AP was executive-produced by rapper Juicy J, producer Danger Mouse, Rocky and Yams themselves.
+A$AP was executive-produced by rapper Juicy J, producer Danger Mouse, Mayers and Yams themselves.